dgroomes/iceberg-playground/rest-catalog/README.md

 This project showcases an Apache Iceberg data system featuring the Iceberg REST catalog, object storage, and the Spark shell.

 The [Iceberg REST catalog is described by an official OpenAPI specification](rest-spec).
-In this example, we'll use Spark shell running on the host machine to connect to Docker containers running an Iceberg REST catalog server and a Minio server.
+In this example, we use Spark shell running on the host machine to connect to Docker containers running an Iceberg REST catalog server and a Minio server.
 This project is designed to make clear the essential components and configuration in a system using this technology stack.

+A catalog will typically be involved in a production Iceberg data system.
+In some systems, the catalog might be stored in the Hadoop file system.
+In other systems, the catalog might be in an RDBMS.
+The REST catalog is an abstraction over the underlying catalog implementation and it offers a familiar technology (HTTP/JSON) for enabling client software to interact with it.
+For example, DuckDB integrates with the Iceberg REST catalog and not the other catalog forms.

+This project also features S3-compatible object storage as the storage layer for Iceberg table metadata and table data.
+This is the typical choice for Iceberg data systems.

 ## Instructions

-Follow these instructions to create and interact with Iceberg tables using the REST catalog with S3 storage.
+Follow these instructions to execute the demo.

 1. Pre-requisite: Java
     * I'm using Java 21